weiji14/foss4g2023oceania/README.md

     python 0_weatherbench2zarr.py

-This will save a one year subset of the WeatherBench2 ERA5 dataset to your local disk.
+This will save a one year subset of the WeatherBench2 ERA5 dataset at 6 hourly resolution to your local disk (total size is about 18.2GB).
 It will include data at pressure level 500hPa, with the variables 'geopotential', 'u_component_of_wind', and 'v_component_of_wind' only.

 To run the benchmark experiment loading with the kvikIO engine, run:

     python 1_benchmark_kvikIOzarr.py

-This will print out a progress bar showing the ERA5 data being loaded in mini-batches (simulating a neural network training loop), and a total count for the time taken to finish.
+This will print out a progress bar showing the ERA5 data being loaded in mini-batches (simulating a neural network training loop).
 One 'epoch' should take under 15 seconds on an Ampere generation (e.g. RTX A2000) NVIDIA GPU.
+A total of ten epochs will be ran, and the total time taken will be reported, as well as the median/mean/standard deviation time taken per epoch.

+To compare the benchmark results between the `kvikio` and `zarr` engines, do the following:

+1. Run `jupyter lab` to launch a JupyterLab session
+2. In your browser, open the `2_compare_results.ipynb` notebook in JupyterLab
+3. Run all the cells in the notebook

+The time to load the ERA5 subset data using the `kvikio` and `zarr` engines will be printed out.
+There will also be a summary report of the relative time difference between the CPU-based `zarr` and GPU-based `kvikio` engine, and bar plots of the absolute time taken for each backend engine.

 # References